-Basic Genetics provides a brief overview of genetics including DNA, cells, what a genetic mutation is and inheritance patterns.
-The genes we inherit from our biological parents explain many things about our bodies, from our hair and eye color to the length of our toes.
-In the case of Lynch Syndrome, inherited genetic changes, called mutations, increase our risk of certain types of cancer.
+This page provides a brief overview of genetics including DNA, cells, what a genetic mutation is and inheritance patterns.
+The genes we inherit from our biological parents control many things about our bodies, from our hair and eye color to the length of our toes.
+In the case of hereditary cancer syndromes, inherited genetic changes, called mutations, increase our risk of certain types of cancer.
 But what is a gene?
-And how are genetic traits passed down from one generation to the next?
+How are genetic traits passed down from one generation to the next?

 Every cell in our body contains hereditary (inherited/passed down from parent to child) material known as deoxyribonucleic acid (DNA).
 This DNA comes in packages called chromosomes.

 Our cells typically contain 23 pairs of chromosomes.
 For each pair, we inherit one from our father and one from our mother.

 A long piece of DNA is called a gene.